Was Cassandra a Conspiracy Theorist

 The ancient Greeks knew all about feuding pantheons of bloodthirsty billionaires wearing benign expressions.
 The virgins in their path – Medusa, punished for being attacked, Persephone, dragged into the underworld with Zeus’s full sanction, and Cassandra, whom Apollo cursed for naming him – were silenced for speaking out about powerful untouchable men and the mazes they build around mortals.

-Thoughts turn to Virginia Giuffre, one of the earliest voices calling for criminal charges against Epstein and his enablers – the late Queen Elizabeth’s son among them.
-Other abuse survivors later credited her with giving them the courage to speak out, but Giuffre, alas, is no longer alive.
+Thoughts turn to Virginia Giuffre, one of the earliest voices calling for criminal charges against Epstein and those named in connection with his network — the late Queen Elizabeth’s son among them.
+She had accused Jeffrey Epstein and Prince Andrew of sexual abuse — allegations he denied - and in 2022 settled a civil lawsuit against the prince without any admission of liability.

 Cassandra saw it all – the wooden horse, the blood and fall of Troy.
 When she tried to warn people, she was called hysterical, unstable, and insane.
 Some of us know what this feels like.